acdaniel864/capstone/README.md

 **Price Predictive Modelling of Consumer Wines - an Application for Wine Comparison**<br>
 Capstone Project by Aaran Daniel<br>

-## Intro:<br>
+## Executive Summary:<br>
 This project puts a fresh twist on a topic that is the interest of many a thirsty Data Scientist, wine.
 Over 50,000 wines are analysed in a project designed to shed light on what dictates the prices of consumer wine and help drinkers identify some delicious bargains.
-Combining datasets from two different websites, three seperate scrapes, it is hoped that deficiencies in any single datasource are mitigated, allowing for the creation of a price predictive model more robust to unseen data.<br>
+Combining datasets from two different websites, three seperate scrapes, it is hoped that deficiencies in any single datasource are mitigated, allowing for the creation of a price predictive model more robust to unseen data.<br> Mention validaiton EHRE.

 When identifying undervalued wines this project delves deeper than a basic comparison of rating and price. <br>

 The end result will be a high-acccuracy price predictive model and an application designed for users to input wines and receive similar wines, vintage comparisons and some measure of value-for-money.
 Helping the user decide if the wine they are interested in is overvalued, undervalued or just-right.
 Some revealing price predictive features and interesting insights sprinkled in along the way.<br>

+What risks/limitations/assumptions affect these findings.<br> Different prices in diff countries, old prices, old data, i didnt scrape it myself.
+Issues with region categorisation, is it done by appelation or region what defines a region.

 ## Problem Statement:<br>
-- Too many wines out on the market how can a user know if they are getting good value for money?
-How the wine in their hand compares to previous vintages or wines from the same region.<br>
-- We look to understand what features are most predictive of wine prices and in doing so identify oppotiunities to purchase great wines at bargain prices.<br>
+Too many wines out on the market how can a user know if they are getting good value for money?
+How the wine in their hand compares to previous vintages or wines from the same region.
+This project looks to understand what features are most predictive of wine prices and in doing so identify oppotiunities to purchase great wines at bargain prices.<br>

 ## Primary Aim:<br>
 Using historical price data of wines develop a predictive model for prices and help consumers identify bargain wines.<br>